phalcon/documentation/docs/events.md

 ### Extending the Built-in Manager

-Instead of implementing the contract from scratch, you can extend [Phalcon\Events\Manager][events-manager] directly. `fire()` is no longer `final` as of 5.14.0, so a subclass can hook the dispatch lifecycle.
+Instead of implementing the contract from scratch, you can extend [Phalcon\Events\Manager][events-manager] directly. `fire()` is not `final`, so a subclass can hook the dispatch lifecycle.
 Two protected extension seams are provided so common cases do not require reimplementing `fire()` itself:

 - `beforeFire(string $eventType, object $source, mixed $data = null, bool $cancelable = true): bool` runs before the event is dispatched.
 Returning `false` aborts the fire and `fire()` returns `null`.
 It runs before the no-listener short-circuit, so it observes every `fire()` call, including those with no attached listeners.
 The base implementation returns `true`.
 - `afterFire(mixed $status, string $eventType, object $source, mixed $data = null, bool $cancelable = true): mixed` runs after the event has been dispatched.
 It receives the computed dispatch result as `$status` and returns the value `fire()` hands back to its caller.
 The base implementation returns `$status` unchanged.